 Freshwater

-- free floating – azolla, think duckweed
+- free floating – duckweed, azolla

 - fully submerged – ribbon weed, hydrilla, Queensland lace plant